Occam's razor: Science and the scientific method

 In the scientific method, Occam's razor is not considered an irrefutable principle of logic or a scientific result; the preference for simplicity in the scientific method is based on the falsifiability criterion.
 For each accepted explanation of a phenomenon, there may be an extremely large, perhaps even incomprehensible, number of possible and more complex alternatives.
 Since failing explanations can always be burdened with ad hoc hypotheses to prevent them from being falsified, simpler theories are preferable to more complex ones because they tend to be more testable.
 As a logical principle, Occam's razor would demand that scientists accept the simplest possible theoretical explanation for existing data.
 However, science has shown repeatedly that future data often support more complex theories than do existing data.
 Science prefers the simplest explanation that is consistent with the data available at a given time, but the simplest explanation may be ruled out as new data become available.
 That is, science is open to the possibility that future experiments might support more complex theories than demanded by current data and is more interested in designing experiments to discriminate between competing theories than favoring one theory over another based merely on philosophical principles.

 When scientists use the idea of parsimony, it has meaning only in a very specific context of inquiry.
 Several background assumptions are required for parsimony to connect with plausibility in a particular research problem.
 The reasonableness of parsimony in one research context may have nothing to do with its reasonableness in another.
 It is a mistake to think that there is a single global principle that spans diverse subject matter.

 It has been suggested that Occam's razor is a widely accepted example of extraevidential consideration, even though it is entirely a metaphysical assumption.
 Most of the time, however, Occam's razor is a conservative tool, cutting out "crazy, complicated constructions" and assuring "that hypotheses are grounded in the science of the day", thus yielding "normal" science: models of explanation and prediction.
 There are, however, notable exceptions where Occam's razor turns a conservative scientist into a reluctant revolutionary.
-For example, Max Planck interpolated between the Wien and Jeans radiation laws and used Occam's razor logic to formulate the quantum hypothesis, even resisting that hypothesis as it became more obvious that it was correct.
+For example, Max Planck interpolated between the Wien and Jeans radiation laws and then used Occam's razor logic to formulate the quantum hypothesis, though he resisted accepting that hypothesis even as it became obvious it was correct.